After you apply 2018

 Certification of documents

-You may bring your original documents in person to the SATAC office, where our staff will photocopy them, stamp the photocopies ‘original sighted’ and sign them.
+You must supply certified copies of all documents submitted in hard copy.
+You may bring your original documents in person to SATAC’s front counter, where SATAC staff will photocopy them, stamp the photocopies ‘original sighted’ and sign them.

 You may also take your original documents, together with photocopies to the issuing authority e.g. Registrar of a tertiary institution or to a Justice of the Peace or similar for certification.
 The person who certifies the photocopies must attest to having sighted the originals of the documents concerned.